-- ACMs identified as in fair condition should be either repaired (where possible) and/or closely monitored for signs of further deterioration.
-Depending on the type of material and location, these materials should be scheduled for removal if there is a potential risk of exposure to workers and/or occupants; - Materials identified to contain asbestos that are in good condition and do not pose a risk to workers or occupants can be managed in place.
-Prior to any renovation or demolition activities that may disturb the ACMs, these materials must be removed following appropriate Type 1/2/3 asbestos abatement work procedures as detailed in O. Reg.
+- Asbestos-containing materials identified to be in poor condition must be repaired/removed immediately, following Type 1/2/3 asbestos abatement work procedures as detailed in O. Reg.
 278/05 and disposed of as asbestos waste under O. Reg.
-347; - Please refer to Appendix E Asbestos-Containing Materials Checklist for material conditions, quantities (where applicable), and recommended actions; - Prior to any renovation or demolition of materials which are assumed to be asbestos-containing (suspect materials which were not sampled, i.e., roofing materials and ceramic wall/floor tile grout), these materials must either be tested for asbestos content or removed following appropriate asbestos abatement work procedures (Type 1/2/3) as detailed in O. Reg.
+347; - Materials identified to contain asbestos that are in good condition and do not pose a risk to workers or occupants can be managed in place.
+Prior to renovation/demolition activities that may disturb the ACMs, these materials must be removed following appropriate Type 1/2/3 asbestos abatement work procedures as detailed in O. Reg.
 278/05 and disposed of as asbestos waste under O. Reg.
-347;
+347; - Please refer to Appendix E Asbestos-Containing Materials Checklist for material conditions, quantities (where applicable), and recommended actions; - Prior to renovation/demolition of materials which are assumed to be asbestos-containing (suspect materials which were not sampled, i.e., roofing materials, brick mortar, concrete block mortar, ceramic wall/floor tile grout), these materials must either be tested for asbestos content or removed following appropriate asbestos abatement work procedures (Type 1/2/3) as detailed in O. Reg.
+278/05 and disposed of as asbestos waste under O. Reg.
+347; - All repairs or removal of asbestos-containing materials must be conducted according to Ontario Regulation 278/05, Regulation respecting Asbestos on Construction Projects and in Buildings and Repair Operations - made under the Occupational Health and Safety Act.
+Asbestos-containing waste must also be handled and disposed of according to Ontario Regulation 347/90 as amended - made under the Environmental Protection Act.
+Any suspect building materials encountered that were not assessed as part of this survey should be assumed to contain asbestos until proven otherwise by analytical testing;

-- All repairs or removal of ACMs must be conducted according to Ontario Regulation 278/05, Regulation respecting Asbestos on Construction Projects and in Buildings and Repair Operations made under the Occupational Health and Safety Act.
-Asbestos-containing waste must also be handled and disposed of according to Ontario Regulation 347/90 as amended made under the Environmental Protection Act.
-Any suspect building materials encountered that were not assessed as part of this survey should be assumed to contain asbestos until proven otherwise by analytical testing; - Sub-trades working with or in close proximity to ACMs should be informed of their presence; and - Given that ACMs have been identified and will likely remain in place, an Asbestos Management Plan is required, and an ACMs inventory must be kept on site.
+- Sub-trades working with or in close proximity to ACMs should be informed of their presence; and - Given that ACMs have been identified and will likely remain in place, an Asbestos Management Plan is required, and an inventory of ACMs must be kept on site.
 All ACMs must be routinely inspected to ensure no damage has occurred, and the inventory must be updated once in each 12-month period and as may be required based on expected changing site conditions, abatement and/or renovation activities.